sulistef/sulistef/README.md

 ### Hi and welcome on my Github profile 👋

 My name is Stéphane and I am a full stack javascript developper working with
-- React.js
+- ⚛️ React.js
-- React Native
+- 🚀 React Native
-- Redux
+- 📖 Redux
-- Node.js
+- ✨ Node.js
-- TypeScript or Flow
+- 😻 TypeScript or Flow
+- 📈 Svelte (learning in progress)

 <!--
 **sulistef/sulistef** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.